MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-02-05-jeff-berlin-part-2.markdown

 Now, just recently, you do a public apology to [Victor Wooten](https://en.wikipedia.org/wiki/Victor_Wooten) and [Steve Bailey](https://en.wikipedia.org/wiki/Steve_Bailey), you're talking about huge personal transformation and growth.
 Was it primarily your ego getting out of control and then you had a self-realization event?
 What led to what you've been going through and how were you operating at the time before that and how are you operating now?
 {: .interviewer }

-Jeff: Thanks for asking that because for me, this is more important than maybe music is right now.
-I grew up in a dysfunctional family.
+Jeff: Thanks for asking that because for me, <span class="important">this is more important than maybe music is right now.</span> I grew up in a dysfunctional family.
 I know a lot of us have.
 The way that I ended up was hurt, ungrounded, out of balance, and the ego compensated.
 I'm doing this in a nutshell.
 All my life, since I was 18 years old, I felt something was wrong with me.
 I started, actually earlier than that, it was 18 that I went to therapy.
 Things were not right.
 {: .interviewee }

 I noticed people seemed to be content, seemed to be grounded.
 You know, everyone has their problems, but <span class="important">I could not get a grip or a handle on how people kindly and calmly get through life.</span> And I've been in and out of therapy, my own voluntary seeking of it, since I was 18 years old.
 I'm 63 now.